ryanlrappa/film-profit-prediction/README.md

 1. Collect data from The Movie Database's API
         1.1.
 Spin up a separate AWS EC2 instance for each table I'd like to collect (film info, credits, releases)
         1.2.
 Install necessary packages on each EC2 instance (Anaconda, pip, the API wrapper, aws-cli, tmux)
         1.3.
-Create a python script that saves data from the API to a new csv on each EC2
+Create a python script that saves relevant data from the API to a csv on each EC2
         1.4.
 Open a tmux session on each EC2 and run the respective python scripts
         1.5.
 Come back to the tmux sessions a day or two later and save the csv files to AWS S3 storage for later use